 Ida Wells-Barnett biography (a short video about the famous black woman, whose name was Ida B. Wells before her marriage)

-Up From Slavery The famous autobiography by Booker T. Washington, written in 1901.
+Up From Slavery The famous and inspiring autobiography by Booker T. Washington, written in 1901.
 Click on the full screen icon, then click to turn the pages as you read this free online edition.

 Negro Progress in Virginia An interesting speech given in Richmond, Virginia, in 1913 by Booker T. Washington, illustrated with old photographs.
 From the National Humanities Center - it downloads as a PDF file to open and read on your computer or print.

 Black Richmond An interesting article from 1934 that describes some hopeful signs of progress for blacks living in Richmond, Virginia.

 Copyright 2009, 2017 by David Burns.
 All rights reserved.
 As a guide to the Virginia Standards of Learning, some pages necessarily include phrases or sentences from that document, which is available online from the Virginia Department of Education.
 The author's copyright extends to the original text and graphics, unique design and layout, and related material.